cscart/docs/en/user_guide/settings/company.rst

 * **Year when the store started its operation**—the year when your company started its business.
 This value is used in copyright notes.

-* **User department e-mail address**—the email address to receive notifications about newly created, modified and deleted user profiles.
+* **User department e-mail address**—the email address to receive notifications about newly created, modified, and deleted user profiles.

   .. hint::